opnavlab/sonic/paper/paper.md

 individual functionalities in `SONIC` can be used to synthesize larger capabilities.

+Include a paragraph about the fact the SONIC is deliberately not inclusive of complete workflows so that any assumptions about the users intentions are minimized.

 There are existing toolkits which separately address many of the required pieces for OPNAV or provide solutions for a particular type of OPNAV.
 GABLE, the Clifford Multivector Toolbox, and NASA’s Rigid Geometric Algebra all provide